The Life, Work, and Legacy of Pastor R.G. “Jerry” Osborne

 1997: A Few Things Jerry Didn’t Know

 The 90's proved increasingly challenging for Jerry, as it seemed his church board stood in opposition to nearly everything he envisioned to do.
-They were constantly confronting him about various policies and issues, especially as it related to the school which had become exceedingly profitable to the church.
+They were constantly quibbling about various policies and issues, especially as it related to the school which had become exceedingly profitable to the church.
 Some board members even asserted that the church should not have a school, regardless of the ministry potential and the revenue stream.
 The pastor was more often in conflict with his board than actually accomplishing the business of the church with them.

 By the end of 1996, among his family only his eldest, Cathleen, and her husband, Gregg, remained at the church.
 The struggles continued to mount and the pressure steadily increased.
 He found his authority often challenged by the board, who even began to question his soundness of mind.
 He was being perpetually undermined no matter his course of action.
-At 68 years old, Jerry, for the first time, was noticeably aged and worn: his nerves were frayed, and he truly looked tired.
+At 68 years old, Jerry, for the first time, was noticeably aged and worn: his nerves were frayed, and he was truly tired.

 1997 proved to be an unbearably strenuous year in particular, full of backbiting and grief and scandal.
 To make matters worse, a 30 year friend and member of the church was also diagnosed with cancer.